HermanGonzalez/webScraper/README.md

 # webScraper
 ## Setup Environment
-Run the following line in order:
+Run the following line in order in the infrastructure folder:

 1. az login
 2. run the setup.sh script to create the account storage for Terraform